University Pain and Spine Center

 Venous disease interferes with your circulation, which can cause aching cramps and muscle fatigue.
 You might also experience painful sensations in your legs at night that prevent you from sleeping.
 The condition also often causes swelling, which is uncomfortable and can lead to nerve compression and damage.

-The team at University Pain Medicine Center diagnoses venous disease and related pain with a comprehensive exam and diagnostic testing.
+The team at University Pain and Spine Center diagnoses venous disease and related pain with a comprehensive exam and diagnostic testing.
 They examine your legs for skin changes, varicose veins, and swelling.
 In many cases, the team uses ultrasound and MRIs to analyze your veins and other blood vessels to confirm your diagnosis.

 They also use nerve conduction studies and electromyography (EMG) to check for signs of nerve damage.